Play It Again, Charlie Brown: Music score

-The majority of music cues for Play It Again, Charlie Brown consist of works composed by Ludwig van Beethoven.
+Most music cues for Play It Again, Charlie Brown consist of works composed by Ludwig van Beethoven and performed by harpsichordist Lillian Steuber.
 Eight different piano sonatas and one symphony appear in the television special.

-Remaining cues were divided between Vince Guaraldi, John Scott Trotter and Harry Bluestone and are noted as such.
-Trotter also conducted and arranged the score, and received an Emmy nomination for his work on the special.
+Remaining cues were divided between Vince Guaraldi and Harry Bluestone and are noted as such.
+The score was recorded by the Vince Guaraldi Quartet on October 23rd, 1970 and in Winter 1971 at Western Recorders.
+Guaraldi was joined by Herb Ellis on guitar, Charles Berghofer on bass, and Dick Shanahan on drums; with orchestration by John Scott Trotter.

+Trotter would go on to receive an Emmy nomination for his work on the special in 1972.